Screen Skills Ireland

-Screen Skills Ireland have introduced the Screen Mentoring Funding Scheme as a key initiative to invest in the Continuing Professional Development of professionals in the Irish screen sectors.
+Screen Skills Ireland have introduced the Screen Mentoring Funding Scheme as a key initiative to invest in the continuous professional development of professionals in the Irish screen sectors.

 Screen Mentoring Funding Scheme

 Screen Skills Ireland’s Screen Mentoring Funding Scheme offers screen professionals structured mentoring support at key stages in their career development across business, creative and/or technical mentoring.

 There will be two mentee calls per year (one in April/May and one in September/October) to support 25 mentees per call to access mentor support.

-The Mentoring can be delivered face-to-face or remotely with Remote Mentoring being the focus currently due to Covid19.
+Mentoring can be delivered face-to-face or remotely with remote mentoring being the focus currently due to COVID-19.

 Mentoring can work in different ways, depending on the up-skilling requirements, structure, and focus.
 Applicants may consider the following: